linkchecker/linkchecker-gui/README.md

 `pip3 install linkchecker-gui`

+You may wish to first install the dependencies from you distribution e.g.:

+`apt install linkchecker python3-pyqt6.qsci python3-pyqt6.qthelp`

 The version in the pip repository may be old, to install the latest code first install qhelpgenerator e.g.